andrewmummery/RayTracer/README.md

 If any students on the Oxford B5 - General Relativity course find bugs/need help setting up/find cool results using this software, email andrew.mummery@physics.ox.ac.uk for help etc.

+NOTE: this package has been tested on two Mac machines and one Windows machine.
 ## What does RayTracer do?  ##
 This package solves the evolutionary equations for photons moving through the Kerr metric.
 The program is designed to trace the paths of photons emitted from an accretion disc in the blackholes equatorial plane, to an astronomical observer.
 This sort of calculation is important for astrophysical research, as strong gravity effects can substantially modify the observed emission profiles of accretion discs.